TheCandidStartup/TheCandidStartup.github.io/_drafts/aws-reinvent-2024.md

 * Two kinds of failures: Transient failures caused by individual component failures where retries help, system failures caused by load/correlated behavior/bugs/etc where retries are harmful.
 * AWS uses adaptive retries (token bucket) to avoid these issues
 * Each client has a token bucket for retries.
 Any time it does a retry it consumes a token from the bucket, any time a call succeeds it adds 0.01 tokens to the bucket
-* Result is that for a stable set of clients load during an outage is capped at 101% of the usual load, compared to 400% for 3 retries case
+* Result is that for a stable set of clients load during an outage is capped at 101% of the usual load, compared to 400% for 3 retries without token bucket
 * Eliminates whole class of metastable failures
+* Behaves exactly the same as before if your transient failure rate is below 1%.

 ### Open vs Closed System

+* Idea of Open and Closed systems comes from [classic distributed systems paper](https://www.usenix.org/legacy/events/nsdi06/tech/full_papers/schroeder/schroeder.pdf)
 * Open system: New work comes in from somewhere external, system has no control over rate at which it arrives. e.g. Web server.
 * Closed system: Work generated from within the system. e.g. Pool of workers processing jobs for server.
 * Asking caller to backoff has almost no effect on rate of work coming in for open system, but very effective for closed systems